Fatma Begum: Career

 She began her career on the Urdu stage.
 She later shifted to films and debuted in Ardeshir Irani's silent film, Veer Abhimanyu (1922).
 It was common practice for men to play women in plays and movies, so she became a huge woman superstar.
 Fatma Begum was fair skinned and wore dark make-up that suited the sepia/black & white images on the screen.
 Most of the roles required wigs for the heroes as well as the heroines.

 In 1926, she established Fatma Films which later became known as Victoria-Fatima Films in 1928.
 She became a pioneer for fantasy cinema where she used trick photography to have early special effects.
 She was an actress at Kohinoor Studios and Imperial Studios, while writing, directing, producing, and acting in her own films at Fatma Films.

 Begum became the first female director of Indian cinema with her 1926 film, Bulbul-e-Paristan.
 The film was a high budget production has been described as a fantasy film featuring many special effects and her daughters Sultana, Zubeida also Shehzadi worked in the film.
 The film places Begum among early pioneers of fantasy cinema such as George Melies.
 She directed many other films, her last being the Goddess of Luck in 1929.
 While continuing to produce and appear in her own work, Fatma worked for Kohinoor Studios and Imperial Studios in the film Duniya Kya Hai? in 1937.

 She worked in her last film Diamond Queen as Faima in 1940.

 Personal life

 She was married to Nawab Sidi Ibrahim Muhammad Yakut Khan III of Sachin State.
-When she joined theatre and stage dramas then he didn't approved her career in acting at that time when it was not considered an appropriate profession for girls from respectable families so she divorced him and took her daughters custoday.
+Her husband didn't approve of her acting career, as it was not then considered an appropriate profession for girls from respectable families.
+In response, she divorced him and took custody of her daughter.
 She was the mother of silent superstars Zubeida, Sultana and Shahzadi.
 She was also the grandmother of Humayun Dhanrajgir and Durreshahwar Dhanrajgir, son and daughter of Zubeida and Maharaja Narsingir Dhanrajgir of Hyderabad and Jamila Razzaq daughter of Sultana and Seth Razaaq, a prominent businessman of Karachi.
 She also happened to be the great-grandmother of model turned actress Rhea Pillai who is the daughter of her grand daughter Durreshahwar Dhanrajgir.